jawyere/OSRS-Loot-Simulator-and-Statistics-Analyzer/README.md

 # OSRS-Loot-Simulator-and-Statistics-Analyzer
-SSimulate Loot Drops from OSRS Bosses.
+Simulate Loot Drops from OSRS Bosses.
 Analyze statistics of obtaining drops.

+1. READ text html data
+2. Put it in dictionary
+3. Simulate it
+4. New Features